uraimo/SwiftyGPIO/README.md

 ## Installation

-To use this library, you'll need a Linux ARM board with Swift2.
+To use this library, you'll need a Linux ARM board with Swift 2.

 You can either compile Swift yourself following [these instructions](http://www.housedillon.com/?p=2267) or use precompiled binaries following one of guides from [@hpux735](http://www.housedillon.com/?p=2293) or [@iachievedit](http://dev.iachieved.it/iachievedit/open-source-swift-on-raspberry-pi-2/) if you have a Raspberry Pi 2 or a C.H.I.P..